OpportunePineapple/yiff.news/_posts/2022-01-29-funny-numbers.md

 From the beginning of human history, man has attempted to find patterns in every aspect of life and assign meaning to them as symbols.
-It's how communicate meaning to other people and survive in the social world we live in.
+It's how we communicate meaning to other people and survive in the social world that we live in.

-Food, sex, drugs — nothing is sacred from this symbolic interactionism.
+Food, sex, drugs - nothing is sacred from this symbolic interactionism.
 A prime example of this is numbers.
 One might think that a construct so mathematically, scientifically pure as numbers couldn't be corrupted.
 Indeed, that presumption turns out to be false.